Samaritan’s Purse President Franklin Graham addresses Operation Christmas Child volunteers and staff in Dallas, TexasYou Can Still Pack a Shoebox

 “That was the first time in a long time that I felt the Holy Spirit in my life,” Don said.
 “God called me back to Him.”

 Last week, Graham kicked off his nationwide tour at our processing centers in Denver, Colorado, and Orange County, California.
-He was joined by year-round volunteers and shoebox recipients such as Yves, who was given a shoebox 10 years ago while living in Togo in West Africa.
+Volunteers in Denver heard from Yves, who was given a shoebox 10 years ago while living in Togo in West Africa.
 As a result of God working through that shoebox distribution and the Gospel being shared, three churches were started in areas once heavily influenced by witch doctors.

 “The shoebox turned my world upside down and my life right side up,” Yves said.
 “I put my faith in Christ later that year.”